kumeS/BioImageDbs/README.md

 ## Cite

-If any scientific publications derive from this project, you must cite:
+If any scientific publications derive from this project, you should cite:

 Kume S, Nishida K (2021).
 BioImageDbs: Bio- and biomedical imaging dataset for machine learning and deep learning (for ExperimentHub).
 Bioconductor: ExperimentHub package.